CDRT/docs/dm/dm_policies.md

-# Dock Manager Policies
+## Intune

-## Intro
+### Overview

-This page will present the policies found in the Dock Manager admx template; along with the OMA-URI which can be used in Intune to configure the application on clients.
+This page will present the policies found in the Dock Manager ADMX template, along with the OMA-URI which can be used to configure the application on clients.

-Refer to the [Dock Manager blog article](https://thinkdeploy.blogspot.com/2020/12/lenovo-dock-manager.html 'target=_blank') on how to create the Win32 app and for steps on how to ingest the Dock Manager ADMX in Intune
+Refer to the [Dock Manager blog article](dm/dm) on how to create the Win32 app and for steps on how to ingest the Dock Manager ADMX in Intune.

-## General
+### General

 ### Ask Before Firmware Update